Losing the Super Bowl hurts, but the players still receive a game check for their efforts

 Losing always hurts, but no loss means more in the NFL than to fight all the way to the Super Bowl only to come up short.
 While the perks that come with the Lombardi Trophy are many, at least the losers on Super Sunday don't go away completely empty-handed.

-Losing the Super Bowl is a tough pill to swallow, but knowing you pocketed at least $149,000 in the process should take some of the sting away.
+Losing the Super Bowl is a tough pill to swallow, but knowing you pocketed at least $187,000 (before taxes of course) in the process should take some of the sting away.